manuhazen/corablog/README.md

 ## Start the application

+⚠️⚠️⚠️ Run `npx prisma migrate dev --name init` to run the migrations, create your local database and seed the database ⚠️⚠️⚠️

+Run `yarn nx run corablog-api:serve --configuration=development` to run the API in development mode, you will find default data there.

-Run `npx nx dev corablog` to start the development server.
+Run `npx nx dev corablog -p 3001` to start the frontend development server.
 Happy coding!

 ## Build for production